-If you grew up in a Southern home chances are you’ve heard the title phrase several times in your life.
+“Be ye not unequally yoked”.
+If you grew up in a Southern home chances are you’ve heard this phrase several times in your life.
 While the Scripture speaks specifically of marriage, its message is relevant and can be applied to various types of relationships, regardless of your religious leanings.

 Just to clarify, to be “unequally yoked” simply means that there are differences that exist between two mates that could shorten the lifespan of a relationship.
 Still unclear?
 Lucky you because I have compiled my top 5 list of ways you could be unequally yoked and how it could damage your romantic relationship.

 So you voted for Hillary and he chose the other guy.
 No big deal.
 Until some time later you discover that the “other guy” is the forerunner of some obscure Marxist-esque communist neo Nazi like party.
 Yes, this is an extreme example but when you first meet someone something like this can seem minor when compared to their beautiful smile and killer sense of humor.

 There are thousands of couples that identify with different sides of the aisle and get along smashingly.
 But if your conversations start to seem more like rounds of a high school debate competition, you might want to start working on a Dear John letter.

 Are you looking for someone to get you through Cuffing Season or someone to take home to meet the folks?
 In this day and age people are seen as clingy or moving too fast if they have this conversation too early in the relationship, but these are valid questions people.
 Far too often people take the stance of “Let’s see where this goes”.
 When you’re in your 20s this attitude isn’t so bad, but as time marches on you should yearn for something more meaningful, or at least for some clear boundaries.
 Gone are the days where the ultimate goal of an intimate relationship was obviously marriage, so be upfront and honest with yourself and your potential partner.